Jump to:

 Ingredients

-- 4 lbs beef brisket, flat*
+- 4 lbs beef brisket flat*

-- 3 tbsp vegetable or olive oil
+- 3 tablespoon vegetable or olive oil

-- 1 onion, chopped
+- 1 onion chopped

-- 4 cloves garlic, smashed or rough chop
+- 4 cloves garlic smashed or rough chop

-- 12 oz porterÂ
+- 12 oz porter

 - 2 cups beef broth**

-- 1/4 cup dark brown sugar
+- ¼ cup dark brown sugar

-- 1 tbsp Worcestershire sauce
+- 1 tablespoon Worcestershire sauce

 - 4-5 sprigs thyme